 Entries returned as “R07 Authorization Revoked by Customer,” “R08 Payment Stopped,” or “R10 Customer Advises Originator is Not Known to Receiver and/or Originator is Not Authorized by Receiver to Debit Receiver's Account” are not reinitiated unless the Originator obtains subsequent authorization from their customer.

 Entries returned as "R11 Customer Advises Entry Not in Accordance with Terms of Authorization" will be used by the RDFI to return an entry for which the Originator and Receiver have a relationship, and an authorization to debit exists, but there is an error or defect in the payment such that the entry does not conform to the terms of the authorization.
-An Originator is permitted to correct the underlying error, if possible and submit a new Entry without being required to obtain a new authorization.
+An Originator is permitted to correct the underlying error, if possible, and submit a new Entry without being required to obtain a new authorization.

 Entries returned for “R01 Insufficient Funds” or “R09 Uncollected Funds” are not reinitiated in excess of the prescribed NACHA limits.